 Training Delivery Methods

-Participant who complete the stand alone course will be awarded a Certificate of Course Completion.
+Participant who complete the stand alone course will be awarded a Certificate of Successful Completion.